Physics lab courses under digital transformation: A tri-national survey among university lab instructors about the role of new digital technologies and learning objectives: Data collection and pre-processing

 \subsection{Characterization of participants}

 Overall, 81 instructors, 50 from Germany, 16 from Finland, 14 from Croatia, and 1 from Austria participated in our survey at least partly, i.e., they have completed at least the first and second survey sections about demographic data and learning objectives.
 Two German participants were removed from the data set since they had not responded in an interpretable way.
 The Austrian participant was assigned to the German group since in practice, German and Austrian lab instructors build one community (Austrian instructors usually participate in the German conference of physics lab instructors where this survey was promoted).
 In total, 51 participants (65\%) are responsible for the concept/organization of their lab course, and 69 (87\%) are engaged in instructing students.
 The academic status varies but most are professors (15\%), hold another senior position (29\%), or are Ph.D. student teaching assistants (22\%).
 They responded mostly for the two lab course types of primer interest, introductory (33, i.e., 42\%) and advanced (21, i.e., 27\%) lab courses.
 Academic status and lab course type are similarly distributed over the three countries.
 TABLE \ref{Participants} provides an overview of the 79 participants of which 64 participated fully, i.e., answered all items on the survey.
+For an assessment of the sample size and a discussion of possible selection biases in sampling, see Sec.~\ref{limitations}.